doronvoro/Afiklmem.JobScheduler/README.md

 **Features**

+-  **Web API with Swagger**: Provides a user-friendly Web API interface using Swagger to easily add jobs with default values, making job management more accessible.
+-  **View Running Jobs**: Allows users to see currently running jobs via the API, giving visibility into active job execution.
+-  **Concurrent Execution**: Run multiple jobs concurrently, ensuring system efficiency.
+-  **Persistence**: All registered jobs are persisted and survive system restarts.
+-  **Job Types**: Supports different types of jobs (e.g., Reporting, Maintenance).

 -   **Add Job**: Schedule new jobs with specific execution times.
 -   **Delete Job**: Remove jobs by their unique ID.
 -   **Retrieve Jobs**: View all registered jobs or query specific jobs by their ID.
--   **Concurrent Execution**: Run multiple jobs concurrently, ensuring system efficiency.
--   **Persistence**: All registered jobs are persisted and survive system restarts.

 -   **Occurrence Limiting**: Jobs can be set to run a limited number of times.
--   **Job Types**: Supports different types of jobs (e.g., Reporting, Maintenance).
 -   **Logging**: Provides detailed logs for tracking job execution and errors.

 **Requirements**